Trekking tour in Western Tian Shan, Uzbekistan – 6 days

 Day 3 – Aksakata Pass (10 km/6 hours)

 Get back from the camp to the main trek and continue ascending in the valley reaching Aksakata Pass at 2200m.
 Continue uphill on the ridge and get to the height of 2300m before descending to the next valley.
-Ascend though the valley eventually reaching High Karangur at 2700m.
-Cross to the other side into the next valley and continue to camping area at Karangursay River.
+Ascend through the valley eventually reaching High Karangur at 2700m.
+Cross to the other side into the next valley and continue to the camping area at Karangursay River.